pytest-dev/pytest-django/README.markdown

 Changes between orginal and this fork
 -------------------------------------

-The original pytest_django module didn't work correctly with django 1.2.1.
+The original pytest_django module didn't work for me.
+It was written for django 1.1 and is probably not completely compatible with django 1.2.1.

-This fork uses django's TestSuite and TestCase to setup the test database and environment instead of re-implementing the code in the py.test plugin.
+This fork uses django's TestSuite and TestCase to setup the test database and environment instead of implementing the database setup code in the py.test plugin.
-Some command line options have been removed:
+As a result some command line options have been removed:

 1. `--copy_live_db`
 2. `--database`